 - Green or yellow discharge

-Gonorrhea is the bacterial infection which is spread via unprotected oral, genital, anal sex.
+Gonorrhea is the bacterial infection that is spread via unprotected oral, genital, anal sex.
 As similar to chlamydia, gonorrhea doesn’t always have symptoms.
 But the symptoms include:

 - Frequent urination